County Parks: Acquisition and Development (3970B)

 Grant Dollars Awarded per One Dollar Invested

-Parks submitted three grant applications by mid-year for a total amount of $3,000,000.
+Parks submitted two grant applications for a total amount of $1,750,000.
 Parks applied for $1,000,000 through the San Francisco Bay Restoration Authority for the Coyote Point Eastern Promenade project.
-Parks also applied for a $750,000 grant with the San Mateo County Transportation Authority and $1,250,000 with SamTrans for the Complete the Gap Trail project.
-Total cost to Parks to fund the position responsible for grant applications is $144,320 which includes salary and benefits.
-The grant to donations per dollar spent ratio is 21 which is not meeting the target ratio of 10.
-Grant decisions are pending until end of Spring 2018.
+Parks also applied for, and received, a $750,000 grant with the San Mateo County Transportation Authority for the Complete the Gap Trail project.
+Total costs for Parks to fund the positions responsible for the grant applications awarded was $70,448 which includes salary and benefits.
+The grant amount received to the dollar spent ratio is $11, which meets the target ratio of $10.

 Percent of Capital Projects Completed on Time and on Budget

 Parks had 25 capital projects, all of which were multi-year projects scheduled to be completed over the next several fiscal years.
 The 25 capital projects included repairs, renovations, plans, paving, improvements, and construction of trails, restrooms, picnic areas, park facilities, roads, septic and water systems, and interpretative centers.

 New Park Acres